ibm-cloud-docs/connected-trade-platform/white-paper.md

 ![Logical Architecture](images/CTPLogicalArchitecture.drawio.svg "Logical Architecture"){: caption="Logical Architecture" caption-side="bottom"}

-### IBM hybrid cloud
+### {{site.data.keyword.IBM_notm}} hybrid cloud
 {: #logical-architecture-ibm-hybrid-cloud}

-The platform is built on {{site.data.keyword.IBM_notm}}’s hybrid cloud. {{site.data.keyword.cloud_notm}} offers 246+ public cloud solutions as services or software. {{site.data.keyword.cloud_notm}} is designed by considering the most regulated of industries and is differentiated in its performance, resiliency, security, and TCO. {{site.data.keyword.cloud_notm}} is available in 10 multizone regions, including 30 data centers, across the world along with 29 single data centers.
+The platform is built on {{site.data.keyword.IBM_notm}}’s hybrid cloud. {{site.data.keyword.cloud_notm}} offers 246+ public cloud solutions as services or software. {{site.data.keyword.cloud_notm}} is designed by considering the most regulated industries and is differentiated in its performance, resiliency, security, and TCO. {{site.data.keyword.cloud_notm}} is available in 10 multizone regions, including 30 data centers, across the world along with 29 single data centers.
 For more information, see [{{site.data.keyword.IBM_notm}} Hybrid Cloud](https://cloud.ibm.com/){: external}.

 ### Network layer
 {: #logical-architecture-network-layer}

 The network utilizes the virtual private cloud design, which is a virtual network that is logically isolated from other {{site.data.keyword.cloud_notm}} tenants.
 VPC lets you create a fully customizable, software-defined virtual network with superior isolation. {{site.data.keyword.cloud_notm}} Virtual Private Cloud provides custom network topologies, flexible subnet sizes, and enhanced security.
-Hybrid network connectivity with bank systems can be achieved using VPN and direct link connect and direct link dedicated offerings.
+Hybrid network connectivity with bank systems can be achieved by using VPN and direct link connect and direct link dedicated offerings.
 For more information, see [Getting started with VPC](/docs/vpc?topic=vpc-getting-started).

 ### Storage layer
 {: #logical-architecture-storage-layer}